 With 12 grams (.42oz) of natural, moisturizing lip balm, you get nearly 3 times the typical 4.25 gram (.14oz) tubes you'd find at your local drug store—except without that nasty plastic tube!
 Instead, it's all housed in a biodegradable paper tube, which is good for you and great for our planet.

-etee is another one-stop-shop for all your eco shopping needs.
+etee is another one-stop shop for all your eco shopping needs.
 They carry refillable cleaning products, plus zero waste toothpaste and even plastic-free loofahs!
-No matter if you need zero-waste kitchen or bathroom stuff, they’ve got it all!
+No matter if you need a zero-waste kitchen or bathroom stuff, they've got it all!
 Even zero waste floss!

 All of the brands featured in this post are doing some really innovative things to address the plastic crisis by offering consumers an alternative.
 So pucker up and put your best lip forward.
 And don't forget that you can always check out my brand directory, where you will not only find zero waste lip balm brands but pretty much anything you might need, from fashion to skincare and of course zero waste living.
 And keep in mind that greenwashing is pretty prevalent in the skincare space, but we are working hard at making sure the brands we feature are walking the walk and talking the talk!